getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

         return redirect('http://sentry.io/settings/')

-Next, implement the Webhook URL endpoint, `/webhook`, which receives new Issue Events.
+Next, implement the Webhook URL endpoint, `/webhook`, which receives requests based on your resource subscriptions.
+In this case that includes when a issue is created.
 In this method, you'll use the Sentry API to check if the issue belongs to a project called Backend, and if it does, you'll forward the issue to Pushover.

     @app.route('/webhook', methods=['POST'])
     def webhook():
         data = json.loads(request.data)

-        if data['action'] != 'issue.created':
+        if data['action'] != 'created':
             return

-        issue_id = data['data']['id']
+        issue_id = data['data']['issue']['id']
         install_id = data['installation']['uuid']

         issue_details = get_sentry_issue(install_id, issue_id)